electron-userland/electron-builder/docs/configuration/nsis.md

-The top-level [nsis](configuration.md#Configuration-nsis) key contains set of options instructing electron-builder on how it should build NSIS target (default target for Windows).
+The top-level [nsis](/configuration/configuration.md#Configuration-nsis) key contains set of options instructing electron-builder on how it should build NSIS target (default target for Windows).

+These options also applicable for [Web installer](#web-installer), use top-level `nsisWeb` key.

 <!-- do not edit. start of generated block -->
 * <code id="NsisOptions-oneClick">oneClick</code> = `true` Boolean - One-click installation.